What I do:

 In a wide variety of media outlets, reporting from and conducting research across the United States and in a dozen other countries, I have told true stories throughout my working life.
 A few examples:

 In Karski: How One Man Tried to Stop the Holocaust, I retold the previously obscure life story of a Polish Roman Catholic who endured Soviet captivity and Gestapo torture to bring some of the first news of the emerging Holocaust out of his occupied country.
 I taught myself to read Polish in order to access archival documents on this book project, and my tenacity convinced a reluctant Professor Jan Karski to share his story with me in full.
 In the years since the book came out and since Professor Karski’s passing in 2000, his heroism has become well known across the world.
 On May 29, 2012, I was present at the White House when Barack Obama posthumously awarded him the Presidential Medal of Freedom.
-(John Wiley & Sons, hardback 1994, paperback 1996, throughout English-speaking world; Polish edition, 1996; three separate German editions published, 1997-2003.)
+A revised and updated edition was published in summer 2014 by two collaborating presses.
+(Previously: John Wiley & Sons, hardback 1994, paperback 1996, throughout English-speaking world; Polish edition, 1996; three separate German editions published, 1997-2003.)

 As a Cambridge University graduate student in 2001-2002, I unearthed a tale of illicit cooperation between French and British police authorities to combat anarchist terrorism in the 1890s — a secret, fear-driven “war on terror” that featured serious violations of U.K. law by senior officials over a period of several years.
 My master’s thesis (“dissertation,” in British parlance) made the discovery public for the first time, surprising a number of leading scholars on this era.
 Like the Karski book, it has been cited repeatedly in scholarly publications.